 Go to a drawing class.

 Some people won’t feel this is necessary, but your university may hold drawing classes, in which case there is no excuse.
-You will also find some local art galleries or colleges hold drawing classes, which is a great opportunity to hone your skill, and meet new people other than students on your course!
+You will also find some local art galleries or colleges hold drawing classes, which is a great opportunity to hone your skills, and meet new people other than students on your course!

 Draw a drawing.